 Our research recognizes the vital linkages between education, health, social and economic contexts in creating new opportunities to increase human and economic potential.
 Accordingly, we pursue a life-cycle approach that values and fosters investments in human well-being from birth through old age.
 A central goal of our research is to generate rigorous evidence-based findings and inject them into policymaking to directly impact human, societal and economic outcomes.

-Please see our featured research, recent publications and policy briefs and reports for more information on our research projects and findings.
+Please see our featured research for more information on our research projects and findings.